RWTH-HPC/CMake-easytest/README.md

 The main (first) source file will be evaluated for the test configurations.
 Each key must be  terminated with a colon.
 The following keys may be defined to set parameters for creating the tests.
 Except for `CONFIGS`, each key may be defined global as `KEY`, or for a specific configuration as `KEY-CONFIG`, where the configuration-specific key will overwrite the global value.
 Each key may be defined multiple times - the values will be concatenated (delimited by a single space).

 * `CONFIGS`: Space-delimited list of configurations defined in this test file. *If neither this key, nor the parameter in `easy_add_test()` is set, `CONFIGS` will be left blank and only one test named `PREFIX` will be created.*
+* `DEPENDS`:  Targets the binary target depends on.
 * `COMPILE_FLAGS`: Add compile definitions for the test binary, e.g. `-DWITH_ERROR`.
 * `COMPILE_INCLUDES`: Add include directories for the test binary, e.g. `../src`.
 * `LINK`: Linker-flags for the test binary, e.g. to link against a library.